"They can all interact and I can keep the community together which is the whole point of gyms."

 My most successful marketing campaign was during the holiday months, I gave out Christmas cards to all of my present clients along with two gift cards worth one free month at my facility to regift to any of their friends that they felt would be great fits to join our team.
 Each client put so much thought into who to give them to because they know what kind of camaraderie we have built and know that just not anyone is a great fit.

-How has this past year affected as a business owner in the US?
+How has this past year affected you as a business owner in the US?
 What are your plans for 2021?

 The best part about America is that we can pretty much start any business that we want.
 The government has certainly stepped up to help us, small business owners.
 Our economy is small business.
 Without us, Wall Street would not do as well either because none of us would be spending money.
 We all work together and need each other.
 This past election shows how divided we can become when one-sided individuals run this country.
 Now it is time to reunite and get back to what Americans do best.
 Make and spend money lol.
 I'm even looking at opening another gym.